Working papers

 Information Transmission from Corporate Bonds to the Aggregate Stock Market

-with Sophia Zhengzi Li and Peixuan Yuan (current Version: April, 2024).
+with Sophia Zhengzi Li and Peixuan Yuan (current Version: November, 2024).

-to be Presented at CICF 2024.
+Presented at CICF 2024.

 Anomalies as New Hedge Fund Factors: A Machine Learning Approach